python-can-define-radio/sdr-course/classroom_activities/219-AnalyzeFreq-of-Combined-Signals.md

 ## Discussion

-- You may remember, to accruately represent or reproduce a signal (a wave), the Nyquist Criteria requires: sample rate >= 2 * frequency of the signal.
+- You may remember, to accurately represent or reproduce a signal (a wave), the Nyquist Criteria requires: sample rate >= 2 * frequency of the signal.
 Otherwise, with too few samples per second, the plot or the sound produced by the data will be distorted as compared to the orignal signal.
 - Try this: In one or more GUI Range selector, change the Stop value to be greater than the Nyquist Criteria allows, e.g., Stop: `samp_rate` Hz.
 Then, while the program runs, adjust that frequency to be higher than the previous limit allowed.
 What do you observe?